shibani/holy_mackerel/README.md

 **To Install**

 * Clone this repo
-* cd into repo folder on local machine
+* From the command line, cd into repo folder on local machine
 * run `docker build -t <enter any_name here to name your image> .`
 * run `docker-compose build`